NCAR/rda-apps-clients/docs/README.md

-# RDA apps clients
+# GDEX apps clients

-This repository contains the Research Data Archive (RDA) apps clients.
+This repository contains the Geoscience Data Exchange (GDEX) API client for python.
-Subdirectories are organized by language, e.g. python, perl, c++, bash

-At this stage, the (RDA) REST API clients are available for Python (2.x and 3.x), see [src/python](src/python) for more details.
+At this stage, the (GDEX) REST API clients are available for Python (2.x and 3.x), see [src/python](src/python) for more details.

-# RDA External Application API Description
+# GDEX External Application API Description

 ## Table of Contents
 - [General Information](#general-info)